|

 d.
 Demonstration of genuine remorse.

 e.
-Co-operation with the Disciplinary Officer and/or Relevant Disciplinary Body.
+Co-operation with the Disciplinary Officer and/or Relevant Cricket League.

 f.
-Inexperience of the Participant by reference to their age or background at the time of the offence.
+Inexperience of the Respondent by reference to their age or background at the time of the offence.

 g.
-In respect of social media posts, the age of the post and the Participant’s age at the time of the post.
+In respect of social media posts, the age of the post and the Respondent’s age at the time of the post.

 ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** ******** |